hl7au/au-fhir-core/input/pagecontent/must-support.md

 ##### Must support elements of primitive type

 - A sending system **SHALL** be capable of providing a meaningful, valid, value in the element
-- A receiving system **SHALL** be capable of meaningfully processing the value in the element
+- A requesting system **SHALL** be capable of meaningfully processing the value in the element
 - A persisting system **SHALL** be capable of persisting the value in the element

 ##### Must support elements of complex type

 - A sending system **SHALL** be capable of providing a meaningful, valid, value in the element
-- A receiving system **SHALL** be capable of meaningfully processing the value in all parts of the complex type (since the receiver cannot anticipate which subelements might be populated)
+- A requesting system **SHALL** be capable of meaningfully processing the value in all parts of the complex type (since the receiver cannot anticipate which subelements might be populated)
 - A persisting system **SHALL** be capable of persisting the value in all parts of the complex type (since the persister cannot anticipate which subelements might be populated)